 Chainlink acts as a fully decentralised oracle network to help connect smart contracts with external resources, off-chain payments and APIs.
 The potential applications for this are many and varied, and they include connecting smart contracts with all manner of essential information, such as the following:

 For example, let’s assume that there’s an Ethereum smart contract that needs to make a payment through PayPal.
 There’s currently no compatibility between Ethereum and the PayPal API, which is where Chainlink comes in.
 By linking the smart contract with the PayPal API, it can ensure fast and secure payment.

 What to consider before buying LINK

-LINK availability.
-The total supply of LINK tokens is one billion, and at the time of writing, there were 365 million tokens in circulation.
+- LINK availability.
+The total supply of LINK tokens is 1 billion, and at the time of writing, there were 365 million tokens in circulation.

 - Use.
 LINK tokens are the cryptocurrency of the Chainlink network.
 When any company that operates a data feed, payment service or other useful off-chain API connects them to smart contracts through the Chainlink network, that company will receive LINK tokens in exchange.

-Potential.
-The value of the LINK token depends on the takeup and popularity of the ChainLink network.
-Take a look through the company’s whitepaper and consider the real-world applications for ChainLink to help you decide whether it could be a worthwhile purchase.
+- Potential.
+The value of the LINK token depends on the adoption and popularity of the Chainlink network.
+Take a look through the company’s white paper and consider the real-world applications for Chainlink to help you decide whether it could be a worthwhile investment.

 - Competition.
 While Chainlink was the first to announce a service of this kind, other platforms have launched similar technology and may compete for market share.